 - to create an information platform on research teams in Europe working on the design of innovative policy measures and conducting economic experiments for local or national authorities willing to evaluate their policies,

 - to disseminate research results in a way that is more understandable by policy-makers.

 REECAP is a new-born informal network.
 However, it has already contributed to expertise (Colen et al. 2015, Colen et al. 2016) and coordination activities with the financial support of the Joint Research Centre of the Europan Commission, the French Institute for Agricultural Research (INRA), and the University of Angers (France).
 A first workshop has taken place on “Economic experiments for EU agricultural policy evaluation: methodological challenges” in Angers.
-The next workshops take place on 22 June 2018 in Montpellier and on 26-27 Septmeber 2018 in Vienna.
+The next workshops take place on on 26-27 Septmeber 2018 in Vienna.
 The meeting in 2019 will be held on the 9th and 10th of September 2019 at the University of Osnabrück in Germany.